SNAP Benefits in Texas: How to Apply and Qualify

 ON THIS PAGE

 The Supplemental Nutrition Assistance Program (SNAP) helps you and your family buy groceries.
-If you have a low income, this Texas program provides monthly funds to purchase healthy food.
+If you have a low income, this Texas program provides monthly funds to help you afford healthy food.

 SNAP Income Limits and Benefit Amounts in Texas

 Your eligibility and benefit amount depend on your household's gross monthly income.
-Texas bases its income limits on federal poverty levels, which are updated each October.
-The maximum benefit amounts are recalculated annually by the U.S. Department of Agriculture.
+Texas sets income limits based on federal poverty levels, while the USDA adjusts benefit amounts yearly to reflect food costs.

-Here are the maximum gross monthly income limits and SNAP benefits in Texas, effective from October 1, 2024, to September 30, 2025.
+Here are the income limits and maximum SNAP benefits in Texas, effective from October 1, 2024, to September 30, 2025.

-• Each additional person: Add $583 to the income limit and about $220 to the maximum benefit.
+For each additional person, add $583 to the income limit and about $220 to the maximum benefit.
+These Texas SNAP benefits 2025 figures are the highest possible amounts you can receive.

 Eligibility Criteria for SNAP in Texas

-• Citizenship Status: Applicants must be U.S. citizens or qualified non-citizens, though eligible household members can still receive benefits even if some members are undocumented.
+Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, though eligible household members can still receive benefits even if some members are undocumented.

-• Work Requirements: Most adults are required to register for work and accept suitable job offers, with specific rules for able-bodied adults without dependents.
+Work Requirements: Most adults must register for work and accept job offers, with stricter time limits and work requirements for able-bodied adults without dependents.

 Download the app